STEP 2: PUT PEN TO PAPER

 - NB The owner may only be able to lease a property to you for a short period of time initially 6 MONTHS OR 1-2 YEARS ( with the possibility of extension due to planning delays).
 Don’t be put off by this, your CEC is the people / community it brings together and they can readily move to a new space in your city.
 Simply ensure you have a group of people who form your ‘next building team’ to work on getting the next place, while you still have the first.

 This letter introduces your group to the Council, and your goals.
 Working with the Council is important as they can provide you with crucial support that will help you to work with the property owner.
-Or offer you a Council-owned building (the Council must also pay Business Rates on empty properties).
+Or offer you a Council-owned building.
+(Every council maintains a voids list of vacant council owned and commercial properties in their area, these can sometimes be acquired by request or Freedom of Information requests or a conversation with the property or estates manager of the local authority.

 The letter should include:

-- Reference to your Council’s declaration of a Climate and Ecological Emergency (if they have made one) and/or any statements they have made expressing concerns about the climate.
+- Reference to your Council’s declaration of a Climate Emergency (CE) (if they have made one) and/or any statements they have made expressing concerns about the environment.

-- Reference to evidence of the local community’s concerns about the CE, such as local schools’ youth strikes, the presence of other groups etc.
+- Reference to evidence of the local community’s concerns about the CE, such as local schools’ youth strikes, anti pollution campaign, the presence of other groups etc.

 - Make specific reference to how your CEC can help the Council deliver on its CE plan by pointing to particular goals in their plan that you plan to help deliver on.

-2.5 Letter asking businesses for help with resources – template Appendix F
+2.5 Letter asking businesses for help with resources – template letter Appendix F